garrrychan/recipe_recommender_system/README.md

 # Data

-Data was scraped from AllRecipes.com (Scraped with BeautifulSoup), as there was no public API.
-I narrowed the scope to focus on Chef John's recipes.
+Data was scraped from allrecipes.com, as there was no public API.
+I narrowed the scope to focus on Chef John's recipes (from FoodWishes.com).

 Content Data